-Spa shooting victims ID’d as Biden, Harris head to Atlanta
+Attacked spas had been targeted by prostitution stings

 Georgia lawmakers last year passed a hate crimes law that allows additional penalties to be imposed for certain offenses when motivated by a victim’s race, color, religion, national origin, sex, sexual orientation, gender or disability.
 A hate crime is not a standalone crime under the law, but it can be used to add time to a sentence once someone is convicted of another crime.

-Investigators believe Long had previously visited two of the Atlanta massage parlors where four of the women were killed, Hampton said.
+Investigators believe Long had previously visited two of the Atlanta massage businesses where four of the women were killed, police said.

-Long told police that the attacks were not racially motivated.
-He claimed to have a sex addiction, and authorities said he apparently lashed out at what he saw as sources of temptation.

-Crabapple First Baptist Church, where Long was an active member, issued a statement Friday saying it was seeking to remove Long from membership, saying “we can no longer affirm that he is truly a regenerate believer in Jesus Christ.”
+Crabapple First Baptist Church, where Long was an active member, issued a statement Friday that it was seeking to remove Long from membership, saying “we can no longer affirm that he is truly a regenerate believer in Jesus Christ.”

 The church said its teaching does not condone violence against Asian Americans or women and it’s improper to view women as somehow responsible for male sexual urges.